18 Home Remedies To Relieve Constipation During Pregnancy + Causes And Foods To Eat

 10. Apple Juice

 Apples contain a naturally occurring fiber called pectin.
-This fiber promotes bowel movements (15).
+It is one of the best juices for constipation and its fiber promotes bowel movements (15).
 Hence, it may help in treating constipation.

 You Will Need